 The damage goes deeper than attitudes.
 Objectification changes how your brain processes other people's experiences.

 In an fMRI study, researchers found that brain areas responsible for empathy (the anterior insula and cingulate cortex) activated significantly less when participants viewed sexually objectified women compared to non-objectified women.
-Your brain literally treats objectified people as less deserving of empathy.
+The study suggests that objectified people are processed with less empathic engagement.

 Follow-up research using EEG confirmed this: neural markers of vicarious pain, the brain signals that fire when you see someone else hurting, were dampened or absent for sexualized women.
 Participants also rated sexualized women as experiencing less pain from the same injuries.

-That is a measurable neurological shift, not a character flaw.
-The same way porn weakens your brain’s motivation system, it weakens the circuits you need to recognize other people as full human beings.
+That is a measurable neurological shift.
+The same way porn weakens your brain's motivation system, it weakens the circuits you need to recognize other people as full human beings.

 A study on dehumanization took it further, finding that pornography use was associated with two distinct forms: seeing women as tool-like (mechanistic dehumanization) and seeing women as lacking higher cognition (animalistic dehumanization).
 Both forms predicted different types of aggressive attitudes and behaviors.